DSimkevicius/Dovydas-Simkevicius-Baigiamasis-Front/README.md

 A simple e-shop 🛒 website with some features:

-⚈ You can create an account / Login
+⚈ You can create an account / Login <br>
-⚈ Check out products
+⚈ Check out products <br>
-⚈ Add and remove products from your cart
+⚈ Add and remove products from your cart <br>
-⚈ Watch the subtotal price changes.
+⚈ Watch the subtotal price changes. <br>

 # Getting Started with Create React App